Urgent advice: Call 999 or 112 if:

 - illicit drugs

-- intoxication with alcohol.
+- intoxication with alcohol

-Confusion may be a symptom of dementia.
+Confusion can also be a symptom of dementia.

 Where to get help